Bertrand-Bichat/awesome-navbars/README.md

 footer SCSS + link to website author + accessibility (footer tag, role="contentinfo", aria-label) + French translation + security for external links with target="blank" and rel="noopener noreferrer"

+## HTML files

+I added html files for flashes and layout.

-## French translation
+## Yaml files

-I added 3 YAML files for French translation (Devise, Simple Form and App)
+I added 3 YAML files for French translation in flashes.

 ## Ruby files

-I added 1 files for Pundit, 2 files for controllers and 1 file for Devise helpers.
+I added 1 files for Pundit, 2 files for controllers (app. and pages) and 1 file for Devise helpers (if Devise forms in no Devise views).

+## Devise french views

+I added all the Devise views with French text and better bootstrap CSS